johncmunson/war/README.md

 ###### To-Do / Ideas:

+- Add a CONTRIBUTING.md, as this would be an easy project for people new to open source software to begin making contributions
 - Implement a solution in languages other than Javascript (Ruby, Python, Java, PHP, Coffeescript, Clojurescript, etc.)
 - Implement a solution in "classic javascript"
 - This current javascript solution only demonstrates composition, so I could add a branch that also demonstrates inheritance